margaretstorey/mixed-methods/mixed-methods.md

 - Conference page limits may make it particularly challenging to share sufficient details on all methods used.
 These details may be available in other publications or supplementary materials.
-- The other guidelines should be consulted in terms of acceptable deviations for the various methods used.
+- Describing the research in terms of cycles or ongoing parallel processes instead of phases.

 ## Invalid Criticisms

-- In the case of non-equal research designs, rejecting the paper on the basis of limitations of a minor method (e.g., few participants) is not a fatal flaw.
+- In the case of non-equal research designs, rejecting the paper on the basis of limitations of a minor method (e.g., few participants).
-- See the guidelines for the other methods used.
+- The mixed- or multi-method approach isn't necessary (when it *is* beneficial)
+- The method(ologie)s do not contribute equally ("non-equal" research designs are ok)
+- The mixed- or multi-method approach introduces additional limitations
+- The method(ologie)s have different philosophical foundations or are otherwise incompatible
+- In an un-equal design, the wrong method is dominent
+- The method(ologie)s have inconsistent findings

 ## Notes

-- The distinction between quantitative and qualitative research should not be conflated with qualitative and quantitative data alone.
-Quantitative research is used by many authors to refer to deductive research (and more often relies on quantitative data) while qualitative research is inductive research (which more often relies on qualitative research).
-- Multi-methodology research is sometimes referred to as multi-method, blended research, and integrative research (see P. 118 Johnson 2008).
+- Multi-methodology research is sometimes referred to as multi-method, blended research, or integrative research (see P. 118 Johnson 2008).
 Mixed method research is sometimes seen as a special case of multi-methodology research that blends deductive and inductive research, or mixes methods that rely on quantitative and qualitative data.
-- The terms “methodology” and “method” are frequently used interchangeably.
-In mixed method research, the term method often refers to methodology, not just a data collection method.
+- The term "method" may refer to a way of collecting data or a broader process of doing research.
+  In mixed methods research, "method" means the broader process of doing research.
+- The term "methodology" may refer to an approach to doing research or the study of how research is done.
+   In "multi-methodology," methodology means a process of doing research
-- For multi-method research, it is important to distinguish between using different methods of collecting data (e.g., as part of an inductive case study) to using different research strategies (e.g., complementing an inductive case study with a deductive experiment in a later stage of the research).
+- For multi-method research, it is important to distinguish between using different methods of collecting data (e.g., as part of an inductive case study) and using different research strategies (e.g., complementing an inductive case study with a deductive experiment in a later stage of the research).
-- Some experts on mixed methods use specific terms to refer to core mixed method designs (e.g, Convergent mixed methods, Explanatory sequential mixed methods, Exploratory sequential mixed methods are defined by Creswell & Creswell, 2007 and Quantitatively driven approaches/designs, Qualitatively driven approaches/designs, Interactive or equal status designs are used by Johnson, Onwuegbuzie, & Turner, 2007).
+- Some experts on mixed methods use specific terms to refer to core mixed method designs (e.g., Convergent mixed methods, Explanatory sequential mixed methods, Exploratory sequential mixed methods are defined by Creswell & Creswell (2007) and Quantitatively driven approaches/designs, Qualitatively driven approaches/designs, Interactive or equal status designs are used by Johnson, Onwuegbuzie, & Turner, 2007).

 ## Suggested Readings (in progress)